Updated: Aug 22

-Biting is not an uncommon behaviour in toddlers but it can be mortifying when it is your toddler doing the biting and very upsetting when your child is on the receiving end.
-If you're little one has suddenly started biting and you are unsure about how to manage the behaviour, read on for my top tips.
+Biting is not an uncommon behaviour in toddlers, but it can be mortifying when it is your toddler doing the biting and very upsetting when your child is on the receiving end.
+If your little one has suddenly started biting and you are unsure about how to manage the behaviour, read on.

 Why toddlers might bite

 Emotions play a big part in why toddlers bite.
 Their feelings can be very intense and due to a lack of language skills, they can find it hard to express themselves.
 Older children with a language delay may also bite as they are unable to talk about their feelings.